twilio-labs/serverless-toolkit/packages/plugin-assets/README.md

 This plugin adds functionality to the [Twilio CLI](https://github.com/twilio/twilio-cli) to upload and manage assets to a Twilio Assets service.
 It's a part of the [Serverless Toolkit](https://github.com/twilio-labs/serverless-toolkit) and uses the [Serverless API](https://github.com/twilio-labs/serverless-toolkit/tree/main/packages/serverless-api).

+The plugin creates a new Runtime Service which it then uses as a bucket to which it upload assets.
+You can upload new files or list your available assets.

 <!-- toc -->

 <!-- tocstop -->